New PCC members and wardens

 I am already involved with ASF in many roles: a sidesperson, a welcomer, a church-minder, a happy helper at the ‘Wise Birds’ Christmas lunches and am clerk to the ASF Buildings Expert Advisory Panel.
 I was also the first aid co-ordinator, a role I held for over seven years, a deputy warden for approximately five years and have previously been a member of the PCC/ Deanery Synod representative.

 I would very much welcome the opportunity of serving the congregation once again on the PCC.

-Laura has worshipped at All Saints since she moved to SW London in 2007.
-Whilst on maternity leave from her role as executive assistant to the Global CEO of a major record company, she helped run the Thursday morning mother and baby group, which in turn led to a fuller participation in church life as Secretary and then Chair of the Children and Young People’s Committee and also a member of the Community Fete & Dog Show organising team for 10 years.
+Laura Auckland has worshipped at All Saints since she moved to SW London in 2007.
+Whilst on maternity leave from her role as executive assistant to the Global CEO of a major record company, she helped to run the Thursday morning mother and baby group, which in turn led to a fuller participation in church life as secretary and then chair of the Children and Young People’s Committee and also a member of the Community Fete and Dog Show organising team for ten years.
 Whilst serving her second rotation on the PCC, the opportunity to serve as churchwarden arose at the beginning of 2019.
 The pandemic delayed the May 2020 APCM meaning Laura served as a deputy churchwarden until she was elected to the full position at the rescheduled APCM in September 2020.
 Having gained experience over the last year, Laura is standing for re-election today, where her aim is to support the regrowth of ASF.